Death of Sandra Bland: Traffic stop

 Encinia had a history of performing pretextual traffic stops, having issued 1,600 mostly minor tickets in less than 12 months, using the pretext of little-enforced minor infractions to then perform random searches in the hope of finding something criminal.
-He began following Bland in Prairie View, Texas on the afternoon of July 10, 2015, accelerating fast on her rear, closing in so near to her that she changed lanes to give him the right of way, believing he was headed to an emergency callat which point he pulled her over on University Drive for failure to signal a lane change.
-In a series of events recorded by his dashcam, along with a bystander and Bland herself, Encinia spoke to Bland, the interaction became heated, and he pulled her from her car.
+He began following Bland in Prairie View, Texas on the afternoon of July 10, 2015, where he pulled her over on University Drive for failure to signal a lane change.
+In a series of events recorded by his dashcam, along with a bystander and Bland herself, Encinia spoke to Bland, and the interaction became heated; he told her to get out of the car, she refused, was threatened with a drawn Taser and the words "I will light you up", and exited the car.
 After they moved out of frame, he forced her on the ground, and arrested her.

-Interception footage
+Arrest footage

 In response to controversy over Bland's arrest and death, on July 21 the Texas Department of Public Safety (DPS) released dashcam footage of the arrest.
 Parts of the video appeared to be edited, with images of cars and people appearing or vanishing on the road, while the audio of Encinia's voice proceeded without interruption.
 A DPS spokesperson said that irregularities in the video resulted from technical issues that occurred when the video was posted.
 DPS then took down the problem video and replaced it with another version.